-- That you comply with the management policy for your building. - Your refuse must be disposed of in the correct way and placed in the correct refuse areas (i.e. bin storage). - Service cupboards are to be kept clear at all times. - No burning of any kind (no BBQs or bonfires). - No flammable gases or contained gases are in your home or common areas (including sheds and garages).
-Medical gases such as oxygen tanks are exempt but must be declared.
+- that you comply with the management policy for your building. - your refuse must be disposed of in the correct way and placed in the correct refuse areas (i.e. bin storage). - service cupboards are to be kept clear at all times. - no burning of any kind (including fire bins (incinerators) BBQs or bonfires). - no flammable gases or contained gases are in your home or common areas (including sheds and garages).
+Medical gases such as oxygen cylinders are exempt but must be declared.

-You can find more information on fire risk assessments via the following link Fire risk assessments for council owned properties
+You can find more information on fire risk assessments via the following link

+Fire risk assessments for council owned properties